nexica/trpc-gen/README.md

 - A directory for each model
 - Router, Service, and Repository files for each model
 - NestJS modules for each model
-- Automatically updates your `app.module.ts` file with new module imports
+- Automatically updates your `trpc.module.ts` file with new module imports

 ## Generated Structure